- Academic Departments

 KENT STATE EAST LIVERPOOL

 Kent State University at East Liverpool is situated just off state Route 11 with stunning views of the Ohio River.
 The campus is a main focal point in an active and developing Downtown University District.
-Kent State East Liverpool is composed of the Main Building located at 400 E. Fourth St. and the Mary Patterson Building, located at 213 E. Fourth St. Combined with its sister campus, Kent State University at Salem, more than 20 degrees are offered, including 12 bachelor’s degrees.
+Kent State East Liverpool is composed of Purinton Hall located at 400 E. Fourth St. and the Mary Patterson Building, located at 213 E. Fourth St. Combined with its sister campus, Kent State University at Salem, more than 20 degrees are offered, including 12 bachelor’s degrees.
 The two campuses serve more than 3,500 students annually.

 Kent State University at Liverpool